Chapter 6: Sampling and Testing, Section 3: Field Tests

 - Determining test maximum value for comparison with the average in-place density (California Test 231 only).

 Determining the accuracy and suitability of scales and meters used to proportion materials in material processing plants is important to assure uniformity and quality of materials.
 Plants producing construction materials for Caltrans must be approved under the MPQP.
-Material plants used for producing materials under Sections 27, “Cement Treated Bases”; 28, “Concrete Bases”; 30, “Reclaimed Pavement”; 37, “Seal Coats”; 39-2, “Hot Mix Asphalt”; 60-3.04 “Deck Overlays”; and 90, “Concrete,” of the Standard Specifications must comply with the MPQP.
+Material plants used for producing materials under Sections 27, “Cement Treated Bases”; 28, “Concrete Bases”; 30, “Reclaimed Pavement”; 37, “Bituminous Seals”; 39-2, “Hot Mix Asphalt”; 60-3.04 “Deck Overlays”; and 90, “Concrete,” of the Standard Specifications must comply with the MPQP.
 Refer to Section 3-9, “Payment,” of this manual for weighing and metering procedures.

 The MPQP covers these topics for materials plant weighing and measuring devices: inspection, calibration, dynamic testing, and approval.
 Chapter 2 of the MPQP, “Plant Equipment,” is directed to the material producer and specifies the equipment requirements for material plants.
 Chapter 3, “Material Plant Calibration and Dynamic Testing,” is directed to the user of the calibration and approval process and specifies the calibration and approval of plant proportioning systems.